-Dear Mr. Electrician: I want to get a bunch of electrical projects done around my house.
-I talked to several licensed electrical contractors about the work.
+Dear Mr. Electrician: What happens when the homeowner purchases materials for the contractor?
+I talked to several licensed electrical contractors about working on my house.
 I told each one that I would pay for the materials and that they should just figure on furnishing labor and tools.
 None of the electrical contractors were receptive to my plan.
 Why do you think that was?
-Are materials a big profit maker for electricians?

-Answer: From time to time I get that request from customers.
+From time to time I get that request from customers.
 I am always willing to work with someone to help them save a few bucks, but I think in this instance you are better off letting the contractor provide the materials.
-NOTE: Text links below go to applicable products on Amazon.com

 On a bid job such as yours the profit on materials for a contractor is low.
 If the contractor wants that job he/she will try and get the lowest prices possible on materials from his or her suppliers.
 Marking up the materials will raise the bid price.